If you're looking to control your electricity costs in the face of rising energy prices, consider solar.

-For many people, the cheap, clean electricity that home solar panels generate can reduce their electricity bill.
-When you go solar in Worcester, you can take advantage of state and federal tax credits, net metering, solar renewable energy credits and more.
-It’s a robust set of incentives that can boost your lifetime solar savings.
+When you go solar in Worcester, you could qualify for state and federal tax credits, net metering, solar renewable energy credits, and more.
+Those incentives can help make solar affordable and help you maximize your long-term savings.

 See how much you can save by going solar with Palmetto